 In the summer of 2015, a comprehensive survey of school principals in Israel was commissioned by the Principals' Union in cooperation with the Association of Secondary School Teachers.
 The survey was carried out by the Geocartography Knowledge Group (Kashti, 2016).
 The survey population included about 300 out of a total of 700 principals of secondary schools in Israel.
 The findings reveal deep mistrust between high school principals and officials at all levels of the Ministry of Education.
 According to the principals, the senior officials are unfamiliar with the reality in the schools and preoccupied with rolling out reforms, while the direct supervisors and representatives of units in the Ministry are mainly concerned with delegating responsibility.
 According to a veteran principal from Israel's northern region, "The role of the principal is one of the most lonely and isolated within the education system.
 The principal has to deal with the sometimes-conflicting demands of students, parents, teachers, the local authority, and the Ministry of Education.
 Unfortunately, I do not feel that the Ministry of Education is helping me with this complex task."

 According to the survey, the vast majority of principals - between 80% and 90% - feel the Ministry is imposing ever-increasing responsibility on them.
 A similar percentage feels that they spend too much time on mundane, mandatory bureaucratic tasks.
 The principals note that the Ministry of Education has two main types of responses to problems.
 The first is delegating growing responsibility to the principals for a long list of issues, from students with learning disabilities to narrowing the socio-economic gaps in Israeli society.
 The second is a growing demand for writing reports, filling out forms, and other bureaucratic tasks.
-The chapter on labor relations between principals and the Ministry of Education indicate that the principals feel the Ministry officials distrust and do not appreciate them.
+The chapter on labor relations between principals and the Ministry of Education indicate that the principals feel that the Ministry officials distrust them and do not appreciate them.
 Moreover, 75% of the principals said that at Ministry of Education sponsored conferences, they are afraid to express their true opinions, and therefore the Ministry officials think everyone is satisfied.
 The principals’ responses contradict recent statements by officials in the Israel Ministry of Education, who proclaim their trust and faith in teachers and principals.
 According to one principal, the Ministry cannot claim to trust principals and at the same time closely monitor everything they do.
 Having to constantly protect themselves against potential complains from the Ministry prevents principals from developing their leadership capabilities

 The principals’ views regarding the pedagogical component of their work are similarly discouraging.
 As a principal from a school in Israel’s central region explained, “The pedagogical component of the principal's work is steadily eroding.
 No one cares what the school's vision is, let alone how it can be achieved and realized.
 All the emphasis is on mechanical management.
-There are principals who are interested in and committed to pedagogy, but they are few” (Kashti, 2016).
+There are principals who are interested in and committed to pedagogy, but they are few,” (Kashti, 2016).
 In other words, this survey indicates that most principals of secondary schools in Israel feel that their relationship with the educational authorities is built on the contract model rather than the covenant model.
 It is hard to believe that in such a work environment, many high school principals would be able to focus on substantive pedagogy, even if they learn about it in professional development processes.